Kj-RahiL/Assainment-2/README.md

 # Product Management API

-This project is a simple Order Management API built with Node.js, Express, and MongoDB.
-It provides endpoints to create and retrieve orders.
+This project is a simple Order Management API built with TypeScript, Node.js, Express, and Mongoose.
+Using eslint and prettier for clean code and validation to zod.
+It provides endpoints to create, retrieve, delete, put products and orders.

 ## Prerequisites